astedile/lgremote/PITCHME.md

 ### Fun Facts

 @ul[]
-- When the official app queries the EPG<br/>
+- When the official app queries the EPG\
 GET [/roap/api/data?target=SearchQRYEpgInfo]() HTTP/1.1
-- ... the TV responds with a:<br/>
+- ... the TV responds with a:\
 HTTP/1.1 500 Internal Server Error
 @ulend